What makes a lead generation landing page actually work

 What is the ideal length for a lead generation landing page?

 The ideal length depends on your offer complexity and audience intent.
 High-intent demo pages can be short (one screen), while complex B2B solutions may need longer pages with case studies and objection handling.
+The rule of thumb: include only what's needed to answer the visitor's primary objection before the form.

 How many form fields should a lead generation landing page have?

-What's a good conversion rate for a B2B lead generation landing page?
+What is a good conversion rate for a B2B lead generation landing page?

 Should I use video on my lead generation landing page?